Joe Bock (American football)

-He attended East Rochester High School and played college football at the University of Virginia from 1977 to 1981.
+He attended East Rochester High School and played college football for the Virginia Cavaliers from 1977 to 1981.
 He was a defensive lineman and long snapper.
-His nickname is William.

 Professional football career

 Joseph Alan Bock's professional career was from 1981–1988 and Joe also played in 2006 for the Rochester Raiders and the New York/New Jersey Revolution of the Great Lakes Indoor Football League at the age of 46.
 Joe played for the Buffalo Bills in 1981 and 1987, the Birmingham Stallions of the USFL in 1983 and 1985, the Houston Gamblers in 1984, and the St. Louis Cardinals in 1987.
 In 1988, Joseph Alan Bock played in the Arena Football League for the Chicago Bruisers and appeared in ArenaBowl II.